-Produce a mixture with volumetric properties conforming to the tolerances of Table E. Determine the bulk specific gravity of the specimens as specified in AASHTO T 312 and calculate air voids ( $V_a$ ) and Voids in Mineral Aggregate (VMA) at Ndesign according to AASHTO R 35 and as specified in Bulletin 27.
+Produce a mixture with volumetric properties conforming to the tolerances according to Table E. Determine the bulk specific gravity of the specimens as specified in AASHTO T 312 and calculate air voids (V_a) and Voids in Mineral Aggregate (VMA) at N{design} according to AASHTO R 35 and as specified in

+419 -4 Change No. 2 Bulletin 27.
 Determine compliance with the multiple specimen tolerances using the average of the results for all specimens prepared from the sample.

 1.d.6 Mixture Draindown.
 Sample the completed mixture according to PTM No. 1 a minimum of once daily.
 Perform draindown testing according to AASHTO T 305 along with the first mixture samples for each day's production.
 Produce a mixture that meets the tolerances of Table D.

 1.d.7 Degree of Particle Coating.
-For all WMA mixtures, sample the mixture according to PTM No. 1 and at the frequency in the Producer QC Plan.
-Determine the degree of particle coating of the completed WMA mixture according to AASHTO T 195.
-Produce a WMA mixture with percent coated particles $\geq$ 95.0%.
+For all asphalt mixtures, sample the mixture according to PTM No. 1 and at the frequency in the Producer QC Plan.
+Determine the degree of particle coating of the completed asphalt mixture according to AASHTO T 195.
+Produce an asphalt mixture with percent coated particles \geq 95.0%.
 Increase the plant mixing time or make other plant adjustments if the required percent of coated particles is not met.
-Produce a WMA mixture capable of being handled, placed, and compacted without stripping the bituminous material from the aggregate.
+Produce an asphalt mixture capable of being handled, placed, and compacted without stripping the asphalt material from the aggregate.